se-edu/guides/conventions/java/rules-fragment.md

 ```

 Note in particular:
-- The opening `/**` on a separate line
+- The opening `/**` on a separate line.
 - **Write the first sentence as a short summary of the method**, as Javadoc automatically places it in the method summary table (and index).
   - In method header comments, the first sentence should start in the form `Returns ...`, `Sends ...`, `Adds ...` (not `Return` or `Returnning` etc.)
-- Subsequent `*` is aligned with the first one
+- Subsequent `*` is aligned with the first one.
-- Space after each `*`
+- Space after each `*`.
-- Empty line between description and parameter section
+- Empty line between description and parameter section.
-- Punctuation behind each parameter description
+- Punctuation behind each parameter description.
-- No blank line between the documentation block and the method/class
+- No blank line between the documentation block and the method/class.
-- `@return` can be omitted if the method does not return anything
+- `@return` can be omitted if the method does not return anything or the return value is obvious from the rest of the comment.
 - When writing Javadocs for overridden methods, the `@inheritDoc` tag can be used to reuse the header comment from the parent method but with further modifications e.g., when the method has a slightly different behavior from the parent method.

 Javadoc of class members can be specified on a single line as follows: